 - Mergers & Acquisitions.
 Advising on and executing mergers and acquisitions.

 - Executive Compensation.
 Consulting on management compensation and benefits.

 - Governance.
-Advising on corporate governance best practices.
+Advising on corporate and family governance best practices.

 - Dispute Resolution.
-Assisting with the resolution of disputes before they become fractious to the bank.
+Assisting with the resolution of disputes and, more importantly, proactively planning to avoid disputes.